rahulzond/-Fire-Detection-Using-Camera-Surveillance/README.md

 # 🔥 Fire Detection Using Camera Surveillance

-An AI-powered fire detection system that leverages real-time camera surveillance and YOLO (You Only Look Once) deep learning to identify fire and smoke instances, triggering automated alerts to enable rapid response and minimize damage.
+A real-time fire detection system that monitors a live camera feed using a custom-trained **YOLOv8** model, streams the annotated video through a **Flask** web application, and automatically sends **Email and SMS alerts** the moment fire is detected.

 ---

 ## 📌 Overview

-Traditional fire alarm systems rely on heat or smoke sensors, which often detect fires only after they have spread significantly.
-This project addresses that limitation by using computer vision to detect visual indicators of fire directly from live camera feeds — enabling **earlier detection**, **wider area coverage**, and **automated notification** of relevant stakeholders.

-The system is built around a YOLO-based object detection model trained to recognize fire and smoke patterns in real time, making it suitable for deployment in surveillance setups across homes, offices, warehouses, and industrial sites.
+Conventional smoke/heat sensors only react once a fire has already spread.
+This project instead applies computer vision directly to camera footage, allowing fire to be recognized visually — often earlier — and paired with an automated notification pipeline so the right people are alerted immediately, with photographic evidence attached.

+The system is built as a self-contained Flask web app: users register/log in, view a live annotated video stream, and receive Email + SMS alerts tied to their own account whenever fire is detected.

 ---

 ## ✨ Key Features

-- **Real-Time Detection** — Processes live video streams to identify fire/smoke instances with minimal latency.
-- **YOLO-Based Deep Learning Model** — Uses a YOLO object detection architecture for high-speed, high-accuracy inference.
-- **Automated Alerts** — Triggers notifications (e.g., email/SMS/on-screen alerts) immediately upon fire detection.
-- **Camera Surveillance Integration** — Compatible with standard IP/CCTV camera feeds.
-- **Scalable Deployment** — Designed to run on single or multi-camera setups.
+- **Real-time detection** — Custom-trained YOLOv8 model (`best.pt`) analyzes each frame of the live camera feed.
+- **Live web dashboard** — Video stream with bounding-box overlays served directly in the browser via Flask.
+- **User authentication** — Registration and login (Flask-Login + SQLAlchemy/SQLite), so alerts are routed to the correct user's email/phone.
+- **Automated Email alerts** — Sends a notification with the captured fire frame attached via SMTP (Gmail).
+- **Automated SMS alerts** — Sends an instant text warning via the Twilio API.
+- **Automatic image capture** — Saves a timestamped snapshot of each detection event to `static/captures/`.
+- **Alert cooldown** — A configurable cooldown window (default 30s) prevents alert spam from continuous detections.

 ---